Wangdahl/Kodguiden/README.md

 # React Q&A Guide

-A React application that displays a Q&A style guide covering HTML, CSS, JavaScript, React, and TypeScript.
+A React application that displays a Q&A / documentation style guide covering HTML, CSS, JavaScript, React, and TypeScript.
 Users can browse, filter, and paginate through questions, and view individual posts.

 ## Features